 Diversity, equity and inclusion

-The Film and TV Charity is committed to improving diversity, equity, and inclusion in the film, TV, and cinema industry – making the industry a happier and fairer place for all.
+At the Film and TV Charity, we’re committed to improving diversity, equity, and inclusion in the film, TV, and cinema industry – making the industry a happier and fairer place for all.

 Not everyone in our industry starts in the same position – with equivalent advantages, resources, or opportunities.
 There are all sorts of barriers tied up with background and identity that have nothing to do with talent and skill.